What numbers of plastic are safe for water bottles? The Numbers Behind Water Bottles

 What numbers of plastic are safe for water bottles The Numbers Behind Water Bottles

-Human health and the planet are paying the costs of the use of plastic water bottles.
+Human health and the planet are paying the costs of using plastic water bottles.
 When will you ever learn to value life and our environment?
 It is the peak moment to act now.
-Throw that plastic water bottle now, change it to greener preferences, and never use it again, ever again.
+Throw that plastic water bottle now, change it to greener preferences, and never use it again.

 Related articles about the Numbers Behind Plastic Bottles